Azure/azure-quickstart-templates/101-sql-vm-aglistener-setup/README.md

-# Create SQL AvailabilityGroup listener on existing Always ON setup
+# Configure ILB and create listener for an existing Always On availability group on a SQL Server VM

 Before deploying the template you must have the following